 Completion of the Bachelor of Professional Communication will prepare you to pursue employment opportunities in fields such as:

-To undertake this training and education you must have high-level English skills as the course involves an intensive writing element.
+To study the Bachelor of Professional Communication you must have high-level English skills as the course involves an intensive writing element.

-You can choose to study this course full-time or part-time and either by distance education or on-campus, allowing you to balance study with your work and family commitments.
+You can choose to study this course full-time or part-time and either online or on-campus, allowing you to balance study with your work and family commitments.